zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    and base64 data decoded.
 In contrast, there is also :zeek:id:`mime_segment_data`, which passes on a sequence of data chunks as they come in.
-While ``mime_entity_data`` is more convenient to handle, ``mime_segment_data`` is more efficient as Bro does not need to buffer the data.
+While ``mime_entity_data`` is more convenient to handle, ``mime_segment_data`` is more efficient as Zeek does not need to buffer the data.
 Thus, if possible, the latter should be preferred.

-   Bro's MIME analyzer for emails currently supports SMTP and POP3.
+   Zeek's MIME analyzer for emails currently supports SMTP and POP3.
 See `Wikipedia <http://en.wikipedia.org/wiki/MIME>`__ for more information about MIME.